Cathal Forde: Connacht

 He scored his first 2 tries against Cell C Sharks in the Sportsground on January 7, 2023, and was named URC player of the match.

 Ireland

 Forde was selected as a development player in the 2025 Six Nations Ireland squad.
-He was selected alongside Ulster backrower James McNabney, Leinster scrum-half Hugh Cooney, and fellow Connacht player Ben Murphy.
+He was selected alongside Ulster backrower James McNabney, Leinster centre Hugh Cooney, and fellow Connacht player Ben Murphy.
 The four will not partake in any of the games in the 2025 Six Nations, however they will be a part of pre-tournament training camps.